grafana/grizzly/docs/content/configuration.md

 ---
 date: "2021-06-28T00:00:00+00:00"
-title: "Authentication"
+title: "Authentication and Configuration"
 ---

-# Authentication and Configuration

-Authentication for Grizzly can be configured in two ways: using environment variables and through Grizzly's own 'context' support (much like `kubectl` contexts).
+Grizzly can be configured in two ways: using environment variables and through Grizzly's own 'context' support (much like `kubectl` contexts).

 Environment variables are suitable for use against a single system, and best suited